GeoKnow/GeoKnowGeneratorUI/README.md

 3. Edit and load the configuration files provided in `src/main/resources` these files stand for the follwing:
 	* ldsi-schema.ttl : a schema for integrating tools form the linked data stack
 	* generator-ontology.ttl : a schema for managing data sources and datasets in the GeoKnow Generator
 	* geoknow-settings.ttl : description of integrated services, this may depend on the integration you want to have in your application.
 It will provide required infomration about the stack components.
-	* service-description.ttl : a basic dataset example using [Void](http://www.w3.org/TR/void/) and [Service Description](http://www.w3.org/TR/2013/REC-sparql11-service-description-20130321/) that is used by the generator to describe datasets and datasources.
+This file also contains information about some data sources and graphs used in the application (i.e. GraphSettings)

 ## Optional Extra Configutation